sambartik/echosphere/protocol.md

 9. Client closes the TCP connection.

 # Other information
-When a user joins or leaves the server, the server must send a system message to all of the other clients notifying them of such an event.
+When a user joins or leaves the server, the server must send a system message to all the other clients notifying them of such an event.
 Most of the time, user messages sent to the server will be broadcaster to all other clients, however the server may handle special types of messages as commands and may consequently send a system message to one or more clients, however that is not part of the specification.